peterda84/cv/README.md

 ### Production Engineer @ Zoltek
 Aug 2011 – Dec 2013, Nyergesújfalu (Hungary)

-Within the acrylic fiber production area:

 - Gathering information of the production line, statistical analysis of data of production processes and quality control records, preparation of reports
 - Participation in project teams to optimize production processes and to reduce costs (energy / waste): planning, preparation, elaboration, evaluation and follow up of projects
-- Preparation and evaluation of laboratory quality control tests under ISO 9001
 - Analysis of procedures, identifying opportunities for improvement, translation of technical documentation from Spanish into Hungarian
 - Daily monitoring of process and quality parameters, identifying deviations, preparation and follow up of key performance indicators (KPI)

-[Zoltek](https://zoltek.com) is a materials company that engages in the development, manufacture, and marketing of commercial carbon fiber for various applications.